helenbird567/helenbird567.github.io/README.md

 Chippenham - Cirencester - Bath - Swindon
 Copyright © 2023 Swoop Inventories - All Rights Reserved.
 Contact Us & PriceTerms and Conditions

+Moving into the ideal home is a huge step.
+As you’ll may know it can be very stressful and time consuming, particularly at a distance.
+Home finding also known or referred to as Home Search with a relocation services can help to remove the strains on time and patience and turns home finding into something really exciting and enjoyable for you and your family.

+Home Search Relocation Services

+We offer a comprehensive range of property selection services for both purchases and rentals, private and corporate clients designed to balance family and business priorities seamlessly.

+Our extensive experience in the home search market ensures that both clients and employees benefit from our significant influence in the local markets.

+Desktop Research
+For those working with smaller budgets, we offer a supplementary relocation service.
+We identify ideal properties and then compile a detailed report or viewing schedule for you to take away and explore independently.
+This service is perfect for clients or employees familiar with an area who need assistance with contacts and viewings.

+Orientation and Familiarisation Tours
+We believe it is essential for employees and their families to gain a thorough understanding of their new environment as early as possible.
+We will discuss and establish all requirements, special needs, location and interests.
+We then tailor and arrange a personalised tour of the area accordingly to meet the individual clients needs.

+Vacant Property Services
+When a property becomes vacant, it's crucial to ensure it's properly cared for and maintained.
+We offer cost-effective property checks and inspections.
+We complete a comprehensive report during each inspection and forward it in the client within 48 hrs of inspection.
+Ensuring the property is always well-maintained and represented in the truest light

+Inventory Services – Check in & Out
+At our check-ins, we produce a full inventory check in report that includes utility readings, smoke alarms, all property keys, cleanliness, a complete contents report, and photographic evidence of the property's condition before and after tenancy.
+At check-out, we cross-reference all listed items and photographic evidence to ensure the property and contents are left as per the approved and signed inventory.

+Fire Door Inspections

+One Bird are a professional and expertly at checking all fire doors to a high standard to ensure they are safe, compliant and effective against protecting the occupants against flames in the event of a fire.
+Faulty fire door installations can have a devastating consequence.
+We carry out comprehensive assessments that lead to issuing fire door safety certificate and fulfilling compliance needs.

+We provide a service with a detailed inventory and written maintenance inspection reports off all our fire and exit doors using our soft wear Doorcheck.
+The report includes a full report outlining the defects and faults of your fire doors.

+In line with the Regulatory Reform Order (Fire Safety) 2005, the Responsible Person for the premises must ensure that the fire door and frame are correctly installed and will prevent the spread of fire.
+The integrity of a fire door is also affected by the products and handwear attached to it, some of which are mandatory, and this must also be taken into consideration.
+We are NAFDI qualified inspections will assess our fire doors for suitability and provide a clear report on what is and is not compliant.
+Effective Fire Doors are a legal requirement for the majority of Domestic and non domestic premises.